November 21, 2017

 Category: Bridge Projects

 Dorval Interchange Reconstruction, Montréal, Québec.
 This project features the construction of two overpasses – one 577 ft.
-(176 m) long (3 bays) and one 359 ft.
-(109.5 m) long (2 bays) – that cross six railway tracks.
+(176 m) long (3 spans) and one 359 ft.
+(109.5 m) long (2 spans) – that cross six railway tracks.
 This project required the fabrication of 14 box girders with complex geometry and cambers, as well as 16 standard girders.
 Pot bearings, as well as Goodco Z-Tech modular joints and 1000 Series joints, are also part of the construction.
 The assembly was a challenge because of the important rail traffic at this interchange that could not be interrupted.

 Category: Outside Québec Projects – Bridges

 Burgoyne Bridge, St. Catharines, Ontario.
 The bridge structure is unique as it overpasses Highway 406 and Twelve Mile Creek Park.
 It consists of 32 box girders, the main span of which is supported by a 410 ft.
 (125 m) arch and made from tubular sections.
 Goodco Z-Tech supplied 44 pot bearings and four LG-3 modular expansion joints.
 This bridge also won a prize at the 2017 CISC-Ontario Steel Design Awards of Excellence.